What is the value of Training and People Development and how to measure the value of training?

 - Organizations can get improvement for every hour of ongoing training they add.

 The more the Implementation Team is trained, the more SAP software is used.
-The numbers here vary up to 67% of consumed licensed if there is more training.
+The numbers here vary up to 67% of consumed licenses if there is more training.
 This shows that trainingsupports the value realization of software investments.
 Find further information and studies here on the SAP Training site.

 Top performing organizations provide more learning opportunities